TomasHubelbauer/track-maker/readme.md

 transferring over coordinates from the viewport to the acrylic when it comes to drilling/marking holes for cables going from the bottom part of the track thru to the back side of the acrylic.

+### Add support for local import and export to be able to preserve the models

+Saving to and loading from a file should be implemented on top of the current behavior of keeping the code stored in the local storage in the browser.
+This will be parallel to the export to OpenSCAD/STL/GCode feature I am planning, the difference being that this feature will work with the raw source code this tool is processing.